tommoor/electron-lets-move/README.md

 ## Requirements

-This module is designed to be used within Electron on macOS, it can be included in a cross platform Electron app and will be a no-op on Windows and Linux.
+This module is designed to be used within Electron on macOS, it can be included in a cross platform Electron app and is a no-op on the Windows and Linux platforms.

 ## Installation